 Pressing this key immediately recalls channel 16 from any channel location.
 Holding down this key recalls channel 9.
-Pressing this key again reverts to
+Pressing this key again reverts to the previous selected working channel.

-When the wey is held and the wey is pressed, the radio will change the marine band between the International, Canadian, and USA channels.
+When the 📾 key is held and the 🖼 key is pressed, the radio will change the marine band between the International, Canadian, and USA channels.
+Advanced use: